machadoprx/CoolConvNN/README.md

 ## Introduction

 This software was coded with only learning purposes, not for production uses.
 The aim of use is myself, optimized for run in a intel CPU.
-Apart of that, it is fully functioning, the FC layers uses Batch normalization and ReLU, Conv Layers batch normalization and ReLU and MaxPool layers.
-Learning is done using mini-batch sgd.
+Apart of that, it is fully functioning, the FC layers uses Batch normalization and ReLU, Convolutional Layers also use bn and ReLU activation.
+The Max-Pool layer is applied after each convolution.
+The weights learning is done using mini-batch sgd.
-Accuracy and validation set, todo

 It uses LodePNG (https://github.com/lvandeve/lodepng) for png to float arrays conversion.